Package Leaflet: Information for the Patient

 Very rare: Severe hypersensitivity reactions (these may be characterized by swelling of the face, tongue, and larynx with bronchospasm, dyspnea, tachycardia, and hypotension that may include potentially fatal shock).

-Nota: In the appearance of these symptoms, which may occur with the first use, immediate assistance from a doctor is required.
+Note: In the event of these symptoms, which may occur with the first use, immediate medical attention is required.

 Rare: Psychotic reaction, nervousness, irritability, depression, confusion, disorientation.